 Using Anchore’s freely available and open source Jenkins plugin you can secure your Jenkins pipeline in less than 30 minutes adding image scanning including not just CVE based security scans but policy based scans that can include checks around security, compliance and operational best practices.

 What’s going on in the world of Anchore’s open source platform?
-As you might know, Anchore has an online container image navigator that provides unique visibility into the contents of container images--our system is constantly watching...read more
+As you might know, Anchore has an online container image navigator that provides unique visibility into the contents of container images--our system is constantly watching for updates...read more

 Oracle just announced a new container image: Oracle Linux 7-Slim.
 Their goal was to create a more lean image and improve security in the process, since reducing the footprint of the container also reduces the attack surface.
 You can check out that...read more